mattermost/docs/source/deployment/sso-ldap.md

     If a user attribute changes on the LDAP server it will be updated the next time the user enters their credentials to log in to Mattermost.
 This includes if a user is made inactive or removed from an LDAP server.
 The ability more quickly detect user attribute changes by polling the LDAP server as sessions start is planned for a future monthly release of Enterprise Edition.

 - Note: Organizations that run secured connections behind their firewalls can set up stunnel to port 389, the standard AD/LDAP port.
-The option to add TLS for LDAP is scheduled for April 16, 2016 release.
+The option to add TLS for LDAP is scheduled for May 16, 2016 release.

 ### Switching System Administrator account to LDAP from email authentication